bonnie/boxcharter/README.md

     Fill out the variables in `config.js`

+  3. __Node setup__:

+    a. `$ nvm use`

+    This will use the nvm version assigned for this project. __Note__: nvm may instruct you to install a new version of Node; follow instructions as necessary.

-  3. __Node setup__: `$ npm run setup`
+    b. `$ npm run setup`

     This will accomplish a number of things:

-    a. install all node modules and dependencies
+    1. install all node modules and dependencies
-    b. create and seed the development PostgreSQL database: `boxcharter_dev`
+    2. create and seed the development PostgreSQL database: `boxcharter_dev`
-    c. create the test PostgreSQL database: `boxcharter_test`
+    3. create the test PostgreSQL database: `boxcharter_test`

+  4. __Start servers__:

+    a.
+Start two separate shells
+    b.
+In one of the shells, cd into the `client` directory; in the other cd into the `server` directory.
-  4. __Start servers__: `$ npm run dev:start`
+    c.
+Run `$ npm run dev:start` in each directory.

+    __Notes__:
+    - The advantage of running these separately is to have separate output for each server.
-    This will use `nodemon` start both the React client and the Node Express server in a way that will reload on changes to the code.
+    - These scripts use `nodemon` start both the React client / Node Express server in a way that will reload on changes to the code.

+### Accessing the server

+  Log on to [http://localhost:8080] to access the client front end.
+The Express server, by default, runs on port 3090.

 ### Running the Tests